 All of these concerns interfere with the process of finding friendships that are authentic and nurturing and fun.
 Kids get so caught up in asking themselves, “Who likes me?
 Where do I belong in the hierarchy?
 Who is having more fun than me?” that they don’t ask themselves the most important question.

-Encourage kids to find their tribe
+Encourage kids to find positive friendships

 One of the most upsetting things to see at school is a child who is clearly hanging out with the wrong crowd.
 The wrong crowd doesn’t necessarily mean bad kids, it’s just kids who aren’t a natural fit.
 There are no shared interests or values, no real connection and no sense of being comfortable.
 They are in the wrong tribe.